Xavier University of Louisiana: High school era

 The high school opened on 27 September 1915 as Southern University of New Orleans, later re-named after Francis Xavier (the namesake of Katharine's father).
 In May 1916, it was incorporated under the title, "Sisters of the Blessed Sacrament for Indians and Colored People, of Louisiana," according to the laws of the state, and the new name, "Xavier University", was cut into the stone slab above the main entrance.
-(The high school, known as Xavier Prep, remained in operation until 2013; today, St. Katharine Drexel Preparatory School operates from the same location.)
+(The high school, Xavier Prep, remained in operation until 2013; today, St. Katharine Drexel Preparatory School operates from the same location.)

 In 1917, Xavier expanded to include a normal school to provide training for black teachers, as Archbishop James H. Blenk was eager for graduates to teach at six planned new black parishes.
 On September 9, 1921, the Louisiana Department of Education officially recognized "Xavier University" as a State Approved High School.
 By 1922, the school was described as the only Catholic institution in the United States that offered "a full four years' high school course to colored boys."
 While this may not be true, Xavier University was by far the most prominent Catholic institution offering such educational opportunities at the time.